sfigg/commercialization-public/docset/customize/mdm/appv-deploy-and-config.md

 #### Unpublish example SyncML for all global packages

-<p>The following SyncML demonstrates unpublishing all global packages on the device, by sending an empty package and connection group list in the SyncML.</p>
+<p>This SyncML example shows how to unpublish all global packages on the device by sending an empty package and connection group list in the SyncML.</p>

 ``` syntax
 <Replace>